GregoireHENRY/AI-UFOs-installer/README.md

 for further informations, please visit the [website](https://www.sfml-dev.org/).

 #### MingGW - The C++ compiler
 As SFML has been written and compiled with the MingGW 7.3.0 64-bit version, you need to get this exact compiler to play the game.
 Please move the whole folder to your system folders like Lzz and make sure to add the bin/ folder path to your environement system.
 Thus, you should have access to the [g++.exe](Platform/Windows/mingw64/bin/g++.exe) and [mingw32-make.exe](/Platform/Windows/mingw64/bin/mingw32-make.exe) executable files in the bin/ folder.
+Check the version of both commands in your Powershell with:
+> g++ --version
+> mingw32-make --version
-Check the version for further informations, please visit the [website](http://www.mingw.org/).
+for further informations, please visit the [website](http://www.mingw.org/).

 ### MacOS users